HenrikWarf/bq-health-optimizer-analyzer/README.md

     Now, open your browser and navigate to `http://localhost:8080`.

     The application will load, fetch your Google Cloud projects, and be ready for analysis.

+## Use Cases

+BigQuery Compass is ideal for:

+- **Data Engineers**: Quickly assess the health and optimization opportunities in BigQuery environments
+- **DevOps Teams**: Monitor and improve BigQuery best practices across multiple projects
+- **Cost Optimization**: Identify expensive tables, unused resources, and optimization opportunities
+- **Compliance & Documentation**: Ensure proper documentation and metadata standards are met
+- **Performance Tuning**: Discover tables that could benefit from partitioning, clustering, or other optimizations

+## Security & Privacy

+- **Read-Only Access**: The application only reads metadata, never your actual data
+- **No Data Storage**: All analysis is performed in-memory and not persisted
+- **Secure Authentication**: Uses Google Cloud's standard authentication mechanisms
+- **Local Processing**: All analysis runs locally on your machine, not in external services